warwick358/glowbitclolurtiltutorial/colourtilt.md

 ## step 8
 Go to the "neopixal" tab and get the "strip show clolur" block Place it under the "set red" block in the forever loop.
-Next go to the "neopixal" "more" tab and look for the "red 0 green 0 blue 0" block.
+Next go to the "neopixal" "more" tab and look for the "red 255 green 255 blue 255" block.
 Place this in the "red" section of the "show clolur" block.
 Then go to the "variable" tab and replace the "0" after red with the "red" variable. and do the same for the blue. blue "0" to "blue" variable.
+Set the green value to "0"

 ```block